 The playground is a giant piece of gym equipment designed for bodyweight resistance and cardio work – and it’s not just for kids.
 Take, for example, these five exercises to challenge major muscle groups:

 Standing behind the bench, rest your hands on the top of the back and walk approx two feet backward.
 This position should allow you to bend your elbows, lowering your torso toward the top of the bench back in a diagonal push-up position.

 Straighten your elbows to return to the start position.

 Park Bench Tricep Dips

 Sit on the bench with palms on the edge, fingertips pointing down.
 Scoot your bum off of the bench, then lower until elbows are bent to about 75°.
-Press into the bench and extend elbows to return to start position.
+Press into the bench and extend elbows to return to the start position.

 Find a railing about three feet off the ground.
-Slide underneath of it, grasp the railing and extend the legs out long.
+Slide underneath of it, grasp the railing, and extend the legs out long.
 With your hands above your chest, flex and extend the elbows, pulling your body toward the railing and then lowering down again.